Le Château Frontenac

 The most popular sights in Quebec City is this beautiful high-cliff top park has it’s Plains of Abraham, website of the infamous 1759 war among British General James Wolfe and also French General Louis-Joseph Montcalm which ascertained the future of this North American continent.
 It is brimming with old cannons monuments, and Martello towers, it’s the most popular place in the neighborhood to picnic, jogging, skating, skiing and snowshoeing.
 It is also a popular location for Winter Carnival parties and off-road summertime performances.
 To get advice or more details, take a visit to the Musee of the Plaines of Abraham.

 This museum of the highest quality will amaze you after you’ve laid your eyes at the exhibits.
 It’s an intriguing mix of modern-day design and the buildings of the past with modern design.
 Permanent exhibits like ‘People from Quebec: Now and Then’ and ‘That’s Our Story’ about the state’s Native people of today are outstanding, thoughtfully planned and incredibly informative along with some smart interactive elements.
 In any given moment, there is an impressive array of rotating exhibits.

 Le Monastère des Augustines

-Constructed on a clifftop 60m over the St Lawrence River, this 425m-long boardwalk is a fantastic setting for a walk, with stunning, sweeping views.
-In summer it is peppered with street performers; in winter it broadcasts a stunning toboggan run.
-Close to the statue of Samuel de Champlain, stairways descend into the excavations of Champlain’s next fort, which stood from 1620 to 1635.
-Nearby, you can take the funicular into the Old Lower Town.
+It is built on a clifftop that extends 60m above and over the St Lawrence River, this 425m long boardwalk is an ideal place to walk with spectacular, panoramic views.
+In the summer months, it’s filled with street performers, and in winter, it is broadcasting a spectacular toboggan race.
+Just next to the memorial of Samuel de Champlain, stairways lead down into the ruins of the next fort built by Champlain that was in place between 1620 and 1635.
+Nearby, you can ride the funicular up into Old Lower Town.
+Old Lower Town.